5 key features of any modern embedded analytics platform

 Gartner expects that, by 2020 and onwards, most enterprise application providers will compete on the level of advanced analytics offered in the products, rather than just differences in core functionality.
 But choosing between and deciding on which embedded analytics tools to integrate into your software can be a process filled with potholes if you’re not sure what you should be looking out for - positive and negative.

 There are many considerations, from features and functions to the business relationship you will have with the analytics provider you choose.
 So we’ve rounded up 5 key capabilities all modern BI tools should have if you are to embed them into your software product to compete on analytics and deliver significant value to your end-users.

-Let’s get the definition of embedded analytics straight.
+Let’s get the definition of embedded analytics straight by answering what embedded analytics is.
 Embedded analytics is the integration of analytical capabilities and data visualizations - real-time reports and dashboards - into a software application.

 5 key features in embedded analytics and BI tools

 Your embedded analytics platform will need to integrate seamlessly so that the UI and user experience (UX) that you’ve worked on so hard in your own application isn’t interrupted by, or different to, the interface of the BI tool.

 Ask questions about how the applications will integrate and how much effort that requires.
 The best embedded analytics solutions will have several different, straightforward methods to integrate with your software application, and they won’t lock you into proprietary databases or development languages.

 But ensure you are getting a true embedded platform, as you don’t want users to feel like they are leaving your application to enter the analytics module.
 This removes the trust they have put in your brand, as they feel like there is an unexpected third party involved.